labelflow/labelflow/typescript/web-app/src/connectors/undo-store/README.md

 effects are not resolved yet.

-A side effect of this is that the user might see some actions get cancelled in an order different from the one they triggered.
+A side effect of this is that the user might see some actions get cancelled in a different order from the one they triggered.

 A way to mitigate this strange UX behavior is to implement optimistic response on the `do`, `undo` and `redo` functions.
 By making those function update the UI almost instantly,